 Step 3: Chop an onion with a sharp knife.
 I like to make the pieces small.
 Add this to the soup pot and use a rubber spatula to stir the vegetables as they cook.
 Cook for 3 minutes.

-Step 4: Add the ground meat and chop and stir so it is in small pieces as it cooks.
+Step 4: Add the ground meat, chop it, and stir so it is in small pieces as it cooks.
 I used ground turkey for this recipe, but ground beef, ground pork, and Impossible meat also work very well.

 Step 5: Continue to cook the meat and veggies over medium heat until the meat is cooked.